X

 Valuing Rare Topaz

-The rarity and value of imperial topaz are influenced by a variety of factors, including the gem's color, clarity, cut, and carat weight.
-The most coveted imperial topaz specimens are those with a deep, saturated orange to pinkish-red color, exceptional clarity, and precise cutting that enhances their brilliance and fire.
+The rarity and value of imperial topaz depend on color, clarity, cut, and carat weight.
+The best specimens have deep orange to pinkish-red color, exceptional clarity, and cuts that boost brilliance.

 Factors Affecting Rarity and Value